denismegerle/rl-ppo-agent/README.md

 - [x] remove prints in terminals, only use a progressbar and tensorboard for the rest
 - [ ] provide configs / gifs for some environments
   - ...
-- [ ] compile seeds together for replicability
+- [x] compile seeds together for replicability
-- [ ] run_env file that loads model, runs env and prints reward + video if possible
+- [x] run_env file that loads model, runs env and prints reward + video if possible
+- [ ] force types in parameters
+- [ ] code point references to the optimizations made

 -- rest:
-- use forced types in parameters dosmth(epsilon: float = 1e-4, ...)
-- document optimizations ... (and give sources of each :))
-- rewrite readme
 - comment the agent...
-- allow for discrete environments.

-- refine readme, add todolist there + whats done already.
 - embed gifs of working agents + learning rates/adv/rewards per step/episode for different tasks
-- create a nice test file for saved models, "model zoo" thingy

 ## Dependencies

 - pip requirements
 - imagemagick for creating gifs of env runs
 - graphviz for tf keras model to graph in tensorboard
+- mujoco_py's offscreen rendering is buggy in gym, for using run_model (GIF generation)
+  - adjust mujoco_py.MjRenderContextOffscreen(sim, None, device_id=0) in gym/envs/mujoco/mujoco_env.MujocoEnv._get_viewer(...)

+## Things...

+- generate batches of size N, each element containing [X = sequence of states, Y = action to take now]

 ## References